pnjacket/SmartThings/README.md

 - Enjoy!

 ### Future plans
 As I mentioned earlier, this whole thing was developed to satisfy my requirements.
-Source will be updated as I needed but if changes that I need requires too much of custom code that does not apply to others, I will fork my code and work on that branch.
+Source will be updated as I need but if changes that I need requires too much of custom code that does not apply to others, I will fork my code and work on that branch.
 If you want to contribute to the project, please do so by putting pull request.